-In Belgium, Philippines, Greece, Mexico, Switzerland, Mauritius and Sweden, countries and international organizations were widely represented.
+In Belgium, Philippines, Greece, Mexico, Switzerland, Mauritius, Sweden, Turkey and Bangladesh countries and international organizations were widely represented.
 Representatives of more than 150 Member-States and UN Observers, as well as over 30 international organizations, have participated in the government meetings, while each CSD has seen the participation of 200-300 civil society representatives.

 GFMD Stockholm, Sweden

 The 7th Summit Meeting was held in Sweden on 14-16 May 2014 with the theme of “Unlocking the potential of migration for inclusive development”.
 In short, this meant exploring how more coherent and innovative policies on migration and development can enhance the positive contributions of migration to inclusive economic and social development.
 The three core objectives of the Swedish chairmanship were: a more development-focused, a more dynamic and a more durable Forum.